 - Substantive longevity medicine is primary care done with more time, better biomarkers, and a healthspan endpoint.

-- The high-yield workup is ApoB, Lp(a), fasting insulin, HbA1c, CAC scan, DEXA, VO2 max, and a real sleep and training conversation.
+- The high-yield workup is ApoB, Lp(a), fasting insulin, HbA1c, CAC scan, DEXA, VO2 max, and a full sleep and training conversation.

 - Most of the "longevity" content marketed online (peptides, NAD, off-label rapamycin, whole-body MRI for everyone) is either too early or hype.